yasp/yasp/doc/tutorial.md

 `DELAY` can be used to wait for a certain time.
 Both literal and word-registers can be used as the parameter. `60000` equals ~900 milliseconds.

 ## Debugging
-There are a few commands which can help you with debugging.
+There are a few commands which can help you on debugging.
 * `DEBUG` sends the value of a register to the debugger
 * `PRINT` sends a string to the debugger